Garvan Institute eyes FPGA boost to genomics research

 Advances in computing have dramatically reduced the cost and time it takes to sequence a genome, from close to US$3 billion and 10 years for the Human Genome Project to today where Garvan can sequence around 50 genomes a day for US$1000.
 However, the institute looks set to speed up the process even further following a significant expansion of its high-performance computing (HPC) cluster.

 Beginning in June, the institute rolled out Dell EMC’s 14th generation PowerEdge HPC platform.
-The upgrade to Garvan’s HPC cluster has involved deploying 47 Dell EMC PowerEdge servers for a total of 1632 Intel Xeon cores, 122,880 NVIDIA Tesla V100 CUDA cores, and 15,360 NVIDIA Tensor cores.
+The upgrade to Garvan’s HPC cluster has involved deploying 47 Dell EMC PowerEdge servers offering an additional 1632 Intel Xeon cores, 122,880 NVIDIA Tesla V100 CUDA cores, and 15,360 NVIDIA Tensor cores.

 In addition, the new HPC system has 41TB of RAM and 744TB of NVMe, and access to 530TB of CephFS storage.